peppyheppy/janrain-rails/README.md

       def index
         # same methods and api as devise.
-        return if logged_in? and current_user.email
+        return if signed_in? and current_user.email
       end
     end